Lala Kent Snacks On Subway In A Plunging Swimsuit And Instagram Is Absolutely Loving It

 “I always say if you don’t have to be sober, I wouldn’t recommend it, but me — as someone who does need to be sober — being in my right frame of mind every single day is truly incredible,” she added.

 It looks like Lala is doing better these days.
 The blonde celebrated her birthday this summer by taking a naked shower and posting it on Instagram.
-Fans wishing to see more of the star can follow her Instagram.
+Fans wishing to see more of the star can follow her on social media.